-German Studies is a research-centered and student-friendly department with several internationally renowned faculty members.
+German Studies is a research-centered and student-friendly department with a challenging curriculum taught by internationally renowned faculty.

 Students of German Studies often have double or triple majors, which gives them an extra advantage over many of their peers and makes them particularly attractive to global employers and the top graduate schools.